 Increasing the proportion of recycled plastic

-With a major brand relaunch of the well-known Schwarzkopf brand Gliss Kur, Henkel increases the proportion of recycled material along the entire product range.
+With a of the well-known Schwarzkopf brand Gliss Kur, Henkel increases the proportion of recycled material along the entire product range.
 Whereas the new shampoo and conditioner PE bottles are made of 30 percent recycled content, the shampoo and Express Repair Conditioner PET bottles consist of 97 percent recycled material.
 All bottle bodies are 100 percent recyclable and by reducing the use of metallic foil, the overall recycling process is simplified.
 Additionally, the new black caps are made of carbon-free material which means that they are fully recyclable as well.

 Ambitious packaging targets